 No matter what your fitness level, stretching is a valuable activity to add to your daily workout routine.

-Although stretching is simple to do, it's often the most neglected part of people's fitness regimens, according to the American Council on Exercise.
+Although stretching is simple to do, it's often the most ignored part of people's fitness regimens, according to the American Council on Exercise.
 Stretching can reduce your risk for injury and help you become more limber, regardless of your age and physical condition.

 Stretching can improve your circulation and posture because it helps increase your range of motion, strength, coordination, and flexibility.

 Regular stretching reduces muscle tension and promotes freer movement.
-It should be comfortable and relaxing—you should never stretch to the point of pain.
+It should be comfortable and relaxing.
+You should never stretch to the point of pain.
 When you stretch, work at your own pace and within your own limits.

 Stretch after you do your regularly scheduled strength and endurance exercises.